-This 100% Whole Wheat Carrot Cake is incredibly moist and nobody will believe it’s whole grain or made slightly healthier!
+This healthy carrot cake recipe is incredibly moist and nobody will believe it’s whole wheat!
 Recipe includes a less sugary cream cheese frosting.
-Can also be made with all-purpose flour.
+Can also be made with all-purpose flour or gluten-free flour.

-I really do not like carrots.
-I couldn’t possibly have carrots in my cake unless they were undetectable, so I used the really fine grater of my food processor.
-I’ve also used a Microplane zester but that took a long time.
+I have to say that I’m not a fan of carrots.
+I wanted them to be undetectable in this cake, so I used the really fine grater of my food processor.
+I’ve also used a Microplane zester but that takes a long time.

-I’ve brought this cake into work several times and all the Americans recognized it as carrot cake.
+I used to bring this carrot cake into work every Easter and the Americans recognized it as carrot cake.
 But nobody has ever had any idea that it was a whole wheat carrot cake!

 It’s a 1.5x version of my healthier cream cheese frosting.
 If you just want to frost the top of each layer and nothing on the side, check out the notes below for how much to use.

 By the way, if you’re wondering what else to make for Easter, this scalloped potatoes and ham recipe from A Mind “Full” Mom look incredible!
 And if you prefer a sheet cake, try this maple carrot sheet cake from Healthy Seasonal Recipes!